Lang--Trotter Conjecture for CM Elliptic Curves: Sato--Tate and Lang--Trotter conjectures

 Serre's method and subsequent refinements by a number of authors have led to several improved upper bounds for $\pi_{E,r}(x)$.
-In the non-CM case, the first improvement is given by D. Wan \cite{Wa90} with the bound
+In the non-CM case, the first improvement was given by D. Wan \cite{Wa90} with the bound

 This was later improved by V. K. Murty \cite{Mu97} to

 More recently, it was further sharpened by J. Thorner and A. Zaman \cite{TZ18} with the factor $(\log\log x)^2$ in place of $(\log\log x)^3$, which seems to be the best known unconditional upper bound for $\pi_{E,r}(x).$ Under GRH for Dedekind zeta functions, D. Zywina \cite{Zy15a} obtained